-AVM can be treated through embolization, which is a plugging of the abnormal blood vessels, radiation, surgery, or any combination of these.
+AVM can be treated through embolization, which is plugging of the abnormal blood vessels, radiation, surgery, or any combination of these.

-Removal of Hematoma
+Removal Of Hematoma

 A hematoma occurs when a blood vessel within the brain or between the skull and brain ruptures as a result of a traumatic head injury.
 The hematoma is the collection of blood that is left from this which can compress your brain tissue and be life-threatening.